Eoli-an/REAM/README.md

 ## Contributing

 We welcome contributions to the REAM project.
 If you're interested in contributing, please fork the repository and submit a pull request with your changes.

-## Demo

-A live demo of REAM can be found at https://ream-six.vercel.app/.
-Try it out and see how REAM can simplify complex Chinese texts for you!